 TOPIC: To examine the potential role of systemic neurodegeneration, this study aimed to provide an overview of the available evidence on the relationship between diabetic retinopathy (DR) and systemic neurodegeneration.

 CLINICAL RELEVANCE: The association between DR and systemic neurodegeneration is inconsistent in the literature.
 A summary estimate on the measures of association is important to establish whether DR may be used as a risk marker of systemic neurodegeneration.

-METHODS: We searched the literature databases PubMed/MEDLINE, EMBASE, and the Cochrane Library on 3 October 2020 for all observational studies on humans evaluating the association between DR and systemic neurodegenerative diseases.
-Two authors conducted literature search, study selection, and data extraction in an independent fashion.
+METHODS: We searched the literature databases PubMed/MEDLINE, EMBASE, and Cochrane Library on October 3, 2020, for all observational studies on humans evaluating the association between DR and systemic neurodegenerative diseases.
+Two authors conducted the literature search, study selection, and data extraction in an independent fashion.
 Studies were reviewed qualitatively in text and quantitatively in meta-analyses.
-Heterogeneity was evaluated with Cochran's Q and I2 and Funnel plot was used to investigate for skewed results and possible publication bias.
+Heterogeneity was evaluated with Cochran's Q and I 2, and Funnel plot was used to investigate for skewed results and possible publication bias.